visuel joint ventures sociales

 Our business lines are heavily involved in social integration.
 We are proud to welcome people from all backgrounds, regardless of what they did before and their training, provided they are committed to working on our sites.
 Social JVs are innovative initiatives that provide a means of bringing people who have become estranged from the job market back into employment.
 To that extent, we play a social role whilst also preparing the future workforce of our companies, giving opportunities to men and women who really need them.

-Pierre Anjolras, Chief Operating Officer of VINCI and Chairman of VINCI Construction
+Pierre Anjolras, Chief Operating Officer of VINCI

 VINCI joint ventures